 We asked if the SBB was left open (always response) or blocked during winter season.
-Fiftyfour individuals (63.5%) said they always blocked SBB during winter.
+Fiftyfour individuals (63.5%) said they always blocked SBB during winter, including 8 Lewis County members.
 They had a 34% loss rate.
 Twenty individuals (13%) said they never blocked SBB and had a loss rate of 32%.
+Two LCBA members said they never blocked.
 Eleven individuals (8%) blocked them on some of their colonies.
 Their loss rate was 32%.
 So, the 65 individuals that blocked or sometimes blocked screen boards had 33% loss vs those who didn't block had 30.5% loss.
 Over the past six years those closing have nearly an 8-percentage point advantage when the SBB is closed during the winter (although it was the opposite this season).
 There is no good science on whether open or closed bottoms make a difference overwinter, but some beekeepers "feel" bees do better with it closed overwinter.
 An open bottom, at least during the active brood rearing season, can assist the bees in keeping their hive cleaner and promote good hive ventilation.